Last Updated on October 1, 2022 by Jim Ferri

-Boone Hall reflects 300 years of Southern heritage on a magnificent “still working” plantation where crops have been grown for more than 320 years.
+Boone Hall reflects 300 years of Southern heritage on a magnificent “still working” plantation.
+Crops have been grown here for more than 320 years.

-Once known for its crops of pecans and cotton, today its fields provide a variety of fruits and vegetables for local Charlestonians.
+Boone Hall was once known for its crops of pecans and cotton.
+Today, however, its fields provide a variety of fruits and vegetables for local Charlestonians.

 Fort Sumter Tours

 No visit to Charleston would be complete without a visit to Fort Sumter National Monument, where the Civil War began.
-A walk about the old fort is quite interesting as is the cruise out to it during which you enjoy beautiful views of Charleston and the harbor.
+A walk about the old fort is quite interesting as is the cruise out to it.
+The cruises provides beautiful views of Charleston and the harbor.

 You can board a cruise at either Liberty Square downtown or from Patriots Point.